Pegasus Media Project

 Mission

-Pegasus Media Project champions diversity in transformative storytelling from a holistic perspective in film and media arts, empowering marginalized communities with comprehensive education, collaborative works, and career pathways.
+Pegasus Media Project champions inclusive, transformative storytelling from a holistic perspective in film and media arts, empowering underrepresented communities with comprehensive education, collaborative works, and career pathways.

-PMP envisions a future where diversity and inclusion are the driving forces behind a thriving film and media arts industry.
-We strive for a narrative landscape where every voice is celebrated, marginalized artists lead, innovate, and contribute to an equitable and authentic media environment.
+PMP envisions a future where inclusion is the driving force behind a thriving film and media arts industry.
+We strive for a narrative landscape where every voice is celebrated.
+Where artists lead, innovate, and contribute to an authentic film and media landscape.

 Needs

-Donations directly support free access to our programs via free equipment, food, and film production costs.
+Donations directly support free access to our programs via free access to equipment, craft services, and film production costs.

 Organization Data